samize/football-mapper/Project_Proposal.md

 ## Stage 3: "Refinement" (April 23)

-At this point, the stated task will have been completed and made available to ability to return to the original image to extrapolate further information to be included in the two-dimmensional representation
+At this point, the stated task will have been completed and made available the ability to return to the original image to extrapolate further information to be included in the two-dimmensional representation

 - Player Categorization into Teams
 - Ball Identification